AdobeDocs/campaign-standard-learn.en/help/getting-started/understanding-profiles-and-audiences.md

 ---
-title: Understand profiles and audiences in Adobe Campaign Standard
+title: Understanding profiles and audiences in Adobe Campaign Standard
 description: This video explains the concept of profiles and audiences and how to create profiles and audiences in Adobe Campaign Standard.
-feature: Profiles and Audiences
+feature: profiles, audiences
 topics:
 kt: 3893
+thumbnail: 18464.jpg
 doc-type: feature video
 activity: understand
 team: WWFRE
 ---

-# Understand profiles and audiences in Adobe Campaign Standard
+# Understanding profiles and audiences in Adobe Campaign Standard

 This video explains the concept and how to create profiles and audiences.